Euthamia leptocephala

-Euthamia leptocephala, the bushy goldentop or Mississippi Valley goldentop, is a North American species of plants in the family Asteraceae.
+Euthamia leptocephala, (commonly known as the narrowhead goldentop, Mississippi Valley goldentop, or bushy goldentop) is a North American species of plants in the family Asteraceae.
 It is native to the south-central United States, in the lower Mississippi Valley and the Coastal Plain of the Gulf of Mexico, from Texas to west-central Georgia and north as far as southern Illinois.

 Description

 Euthamia leptocephala is a perennial herb or subshrub up to 100 cm (40 inches) tall.
 Leaves are alternate, simple, long and narrow, up to 8 cm (3.2 inches) long.
 One plant can produce many small, yellow flower heads flat-topped arrays.
 Each head has 7-14 ray florets surrounding 3-6 disc florets.

+Galls

+This species is host to the following insect induced galls: